I Feel Like I Hate My Mom! What Do I Do?

 How do you deal with a mean daughter?

 It is often best to find out why your daughter is mean, in the first place and it is recommended to find a therapist to try and determine why she is so angry.
-There are different modes of therapy that help for different causations.
-Ideally, you do not want your daughter to grow up saying that the relationship with my mother was horrible; you want to try to repair it as soon as possible.
+There are different modes of therapy that help for different causes.
+Ideally, you do not want your daughter to grow up saying that the relationship with their mother was horrible; you want to try to repair it as soon as possible.
 The last thing you want to see her do is start a blog titled “ I hate my mother.”
-If you have a mean daughter, try and get her the help that she and your family needs.
+If you have a mean daughter, try and get her the help that she and your family need.

-How do parents grow children?
+How do parents raise children?

 Parenting is hard.
 There is no rule book and mistakes will be made.
 The best thing you can do is try to have a loving home, with boundaries, and have open communication with your children.

-Why do mother and teenage daughters fight?
+Why do mothers and teenage daughters fight?

 Mothers and teenage daughters can fight about anything.
 School work, who their friends are, their curfew, household rules, favoring one side of the family over another, and many other reasons.
-If your daughter gets to the point where she said my relationship with my mother is not healthy and I hate my mother, this can be a stopping point.
+If your daughter gets to the point where she says my relationship with my mother is not healthy and I hate my mother, this can be a stopping point.
 It is best to find a therapist to see why there is so much hostility and hurt that your daughter hates you.

 If your daughter has an undiagnosed mental health disorder, there are modes of therapy that can help you repair your relationship with your daughter after she gets the appropriate treatment.
 There are also modes of therapy for your daughter if you have an undiagnosed mental health disorder that you refuse to get treated.